 For use, remove them and immediately put them into your favorite recipes.

 Another way to freeze herbs is to take use an ice tray.
 Put 1/2 to 1 teaspoon of ground or chopped herbs into each tray “pocket”.
 Next, add water.
 Then, freeze the ice cube tray.
-Then, when you need to use it, take a cube out and put it into the recipe.
+When you need to use it, take a cube out and put it into the recipe.
 This works great in some recipes like sauces and stews.

-Also, people who liked this article will also like:
+Also, people who liked this article about drying herbs will also like:

 Herb Gardening at Garden Hobbies